jjeffers/weather_forecast/README.md

 # README

-* This is a demo application showing a basic weather forecast UI.
+## This is a demo application showing a basic weather forecast UI.

-* To run all tests:
+## To run all tests:
  - rails spec

-* To run application locally:
+## To run application locally:
-  - Note: there is no DB requirements (the default SQLite DB is left enabled, but no migrations/schema exist.)
+  - Note: there is no DB requirements (the default SQLite DB is left enabled, but no migrations/schema exist).
   - bin/dev

-* Docker instructions:
+## Docker instructions:
-** image construction
+### image construction
    - From within the project directory:
    - docker build -t forecast .

-** container launch
+### container launch
    - docker run --rm -it -p 3000:3000 --env RAILS_MASTER_KEY=<master key content here> forecast
    - application is server at http://localhost:3000

-* Design Notes
+## Design Notes

 For the most part the application does not employ objects.
 The functonality is encapsulated in extensions of existing Rails classes as methods implmented in controllers or helpers.